-Associated Students of Mendocino College (ASMC)
+ASMC - Associated Students of Mendocino College

 Associated Students of Mendocino College (ASMC) is the student government of the college and is a vital link in communication between students, administrators, and faculty.
 All registered students are members of the Associated Students of Mendocino College.
-ASMC members are collectively called the "Student Senate".
-The Senate members are elected by students to serve the general student body for a one-year term.
+ASMC Senate members are elected by students to serve the general student body for a one-year term.
 Student members have a voice by making recommendations, both by working on campus-wide committees and by serving in regional, state, and national student government organizations.
-ASMC also organizes events and activities and helps raise monies for scholarships.
+ASMC also organizes events and activities and helps raise funds for scholarships.
 Additionally, the ASMC advocates for Mendocino College students and lobbies on behalf of all California Community Colleges at the state and national level.

-Active membership in the Associated Students of Mendocino College consists of those general members who purchase a Student Body Card at a fee of \$4.00 per semester or \$7.00 per academic year.
+Active membership in the Associated Students of Mendocino College consists of those general members who paid a fee of \$4.00 per semester or \$7.00 per academic year.
 Privileges of membership include selected discounts for athletic events, concerts, lectures, dances, publications, and Community Extension sponsored events.
 Drop in during an ASMC meeting, call 707.467.1019, or email ask.asmc@gmail.com for more information.